go.to/

 Dame!
 Dame!
 Dame! - the single

-A new single in Spanish "Dame Dame Dame" (Gimme Gimme Gimme) was released in Spanish speaking territories in February 1980.
+A new single in Spanish "Dame Dame Dame" (Gimme Gimme Gimme) was released in Spanish speaking territories in February 1980 as a part of the promotion process for the forthcoming Spanish language album "Gracias por la musica" later in 1980.

 Gracias por la musica - the album